retest/gui-state-machine-api/README.md

 The NFA is used to generate test cases (sequence of UI actions) with the help of a genetic algorithm.
 For example, whenever a random action is executed with the help of monkey testing, it adds a transition to the state machine.
 After running the genetic algorithm, the state machine is then used to create a test suite.

-## Scala API for GUI State Machines
-The package [api](./src/main/scala/de/retest/guistatemachine/api) contains all types and methods for getting and modifying the GUI state machine.

-The state machines can be serialized and deserialized.
-They can also be written as [GML](https://en.wikipedia.org/wiki/Graph_Modelling_Language) which can be read by editors like [yEd](https://www.yworks.com/products/yed).